AudioGuard : controlling microphone access on per-process basis

 UM Components - AudioSes.dll

-As mentioned client applications eventually get down to WSAPI calls, namely through the use of the IAudioClient COM interface.
+As mentioned client applications eventually get down to WASAPI calls, namely through the use of the IAudioClient COM interface.
 AudioSes.dll is the in-process COM server that implements IAudioClient.

 UM Components - AudioEng.dll

-The audio engine (AudioEng.dll) is loaded by the Audio Device Graph process (Audiodg.exe), it’s responsible for:
+The audio engine (AudioEng.dll) is loaded by the Audio Device Graph process (Audiodg.exe), and is responsible for:

 • Mixing and processing of audio streams